edelzamora/mememagicdesign/README.md

 - This first sprint will include the implementation of Meme, BackgroundImage, and Rating classes.
 Writing constructors, methods and implementing classes.
 #### Sprint 2
 - This second sprint will include the implementation of Feed and User classes and adjustments to Meme and Rating class.
 Writing and overloading constructors, writing main methods to test classes.
+#### Feature Add 1
+- Adding the first features to the project.
+This features adds the function of sorting through memes in the user's feed and they are able to sort by rating or creator.
+This feature was achieved by using the Comparable and Comparator to the methods.